 Welcome to the Skye Mountain Rescue Team website.
 We are a group of 35 volunteers who provide assistance to walkers and climbers on the Isle of Skye on the west coast of Scotland.

 Our area of operations is mainly in the Cuillin mountains of Skye but we also assist the police and coastguard in searches along the Skye coast or other parts of the island.
 Also occasionally we are asked to assist other mountain rescue teams on the Scottish mainland.

 When someone is in trouble on the hills in our area, the police are called and if it requires a mountain rescue callout, we are alerted by telephone to meet at a specific point.
 The team is fortunate to have two purpose built huts, one in Glenbrittle and another at Sligachan which were built with the generous help of St. John Scotland.

-The Skye Mountain Rescue Team is a registered charity and our work is supported financially by a mixture of public donations, grant aid and support from other charities.
+The Skye Mountain Rescue Team is a registered Scottish Charitable Incorporated Organisation SCIO (SC038386).
+Our work is supported financially by a mixture of public donations, grant aid and support from other charities.
 In recent years the team has received some basic support from the Scottish Government both financially and with equipment such as new radios.

 However we still rely heavily on fundraising to equip and run our team.
 We receive some grant aid from the Mountain Rescue Committee of Scotland towards training costs, but otherwise we rely on charitable donations and fundraising.